ArcaneIRE/Databases-1-Project/README.md

 # Burger Shack Database

 An Oracle SQL database for a restaurant chain.
+Created for our second year databases module.

 - Scenario given in the [case study notes](/spec/case_study_notes.md)
 - Exact specifications given in the [project spec notes](spec/project_spec_notes)